caffinc/statiflex/README.md

 ## Maven Dependency
 This project hasn't been uploaded to Maven Central yet.
 Give me a few days to figured out all the crazy stuff behind uploading it to Maven Central and it should be up.

-Meanwhile you can download the `jar` from the initial release [here](https://github.com/caffinc/statiflex/releases/download/1.0/statiflex-1.0.jar "Initial Release Jar"), add it to your project's `resources/jars` directory and use it in your project:
+Meanwhile you can download the `jar` from the latest release [here](https://github.com/caffinc/statiflex/releases/latest "Latest Release"), add it to your project's `resources/jars` directory and use it in your project:

     <dependency>
         <groupId>com.caffinc</groupId>